 4. Place the new air filter in the projector as shown and push gently until it clicks into place.

-5. Close the air filter cover.
+5. Attach the air filter cover as shown, and press it gently until it clicks into place.

 Parent topic: Air Filter and Vent Maintenance